asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

-# Proper mounting and use
+## Mounting and usage

-**1. Attach the "hygienic stick**
+**1. Attach the mouthpiece / joystick**

-Use a clean “hygienic stick” and attach it to the front connector, turn clockwise (not too hard).
+Put the transparent acrylic tube which is provided with the FLipMouse on the front connector (Luer Lock adapter) and turn it clockwise until it is well seated (please do not turn too hard, because this could damage the Luer Lock adapter or the attachment!)

 **2. Mount the FLipMouse device appropriately for the user**

 The picture shows a “[Manfrotto Gelenkarm](https://www.manfrotto.com/global/single-arm-2-section-196ab-2/)” + ”[SuperClamp](https://www.manfrotto.com/global/super-photo-clamp-without-stud-aluminium-035/)” mount combination.
-You could also use the [Manfrotto Magic Arm](https://www.manfrotto.com/global/magic-photo-arm-smart-centre-lever-and-flexible-extension-143n/) or any other kind of mounting solution which fits to the HotShoe-Adapter of the FLipMouse.
-Be careful when attaching the mount to the 3/8” screw of the HotShoe-Adapter: hard forces might break the enclosure of the device.
+You could also use the [Manfrotto Magic Arm](https://www.manfrotto.com/global/magic-photo-arm-smart-centre-lever-and-flexible-extension-143n/) or any other kind of mounting solution which fits to the 3/8”-HotShoe-Adapter of the FLipMouse.

 *Usage as Mouth Joystick*
 ![Usage as Mouth Controller](./Bilder/f2.png)
 *Figure 3*: Using the FLipMouse with Mouth/Lips

 Ensure that the head of the user rests comfortably.
 The mouthpiece should gently touch the lips.
-It is not useful to insert the mouthpiece into the mouth!
-This could result in uncomfortable feelings and make it harder to control the lateral movement.
+It is not useful to insert the mouthpiece into the mouth  - this could be uncomfortable and make it harder to control the lateral movement.

 *Usage as Finger Joystick*
 ![Usage as Finger-Joystick](./Bilder/f10.PNG)